Benbros TV Series & Mighty Midgets

 (1) DARK-RED body & base silver trim umw type 1 ladder TV3 box

 (2) RED body & base silver trim umw type 2 ladder MM box

 (3) RED body & base silver trim umw type 3 ladder MM box

-(4) RED body & base silver trim small bpw type 4 ladder MM box
+(4) DARK-RED body & base silver trim small bpw type 4 ladder MM box

 (Type 1) UNPAINTED metal ladder with open rungs large YELLOW painted metal wheels